lazamar/lazamar.github.io/_posts/2020-08-31-download-specific-package-version-with-nix.md

 title: Searching and installing old versions of Nix packages
 ---

-This post describes how to find and install old versions of packages available in the Nix package manager.

 TL;DR: There is no Nix-native way of doing that.
 In this post I describe the process that led to the creation of [Nix Package Versions](https://lazamar.co.uk/nix-versions), the tool that provides this functionality.

 ## The problem